ka-language/tutorial/mod6-functions.md

 }
 ```

-Now you may notice two things in Omm that are significantly different than in other languages.
+Now you may notice two things in Ka that are significantly different than in other languages.
 First, To call a function, we use `func_name:()`, instead of `func_name()`.
 This operation is `:` which means synchronous call.
-Omm also has asynchronous functions.
+Ka also has asynchronous functions.
 To call an function asynchronously, you can use the `?` operator as mentioned before.

 ```clojure
 test?(1, 2, 3)